Haven Life Insurance Review (Quotes Comparison & More)

 Second, buy your policy early.
 As previously discussed, waiting to buy insurance will increase your premiums.
 Rates never go down with time.

 Finally, you need to pay your premiums on time.
-Like any bill, late payments result in penalties and could even lead to the cancellation of your policy.
+Like any bill, late payments on life insurance result in penalties and could even lead to the cancellation of your policy.

 If you have a policy canceled for non-payment, you can expect additional fees to get it reinstated, or higher rates at the next insurer.